Specialist programs

 Kitchen Garden

-During the kitchen garden program students:
+During the program, students:

 - plant seeds

-- harvest garden beds
+- harvest from the garden beds

 - discover insects

-- understand plant life cycles
+- learn about plant life cycles

-- learn and collaborate in groups
+- work and learn together in groups

-- work with and learn about safety with tools and kitchen equipment
+- use tools and kitchen equipment safely

 - prepare and serve food